 Flash forward to adulthood—after I completed my Master’s degree, my undergraduate, and 15 years of freelance writing with amazing companies in the United States and Europe—I was finally diagnosed with dyslexia.
 Since my junior year of high school in AP English, my dyslexia had surfaced.
 Alas, my learning disability had gone untreated so long it was hard to diagnose and resolve.
 Since the seventh grade, I felt I struggled with grammar, but I didn’t feel anyone was listening.
 Instead, I was met with ingratitude and criticism, an attitude from teachers that I just needed to “try harder” or “listen more closely.”

 English used to be one of my best subjects.
-My first research paper in the 2nd grade for an after school gifted and talented program (invite only) was about Ramses The Great.
+My first research paper in the 2nd grade for an after-school GT program (invite only) was about Ramses The Great.

 Mrs. Goodman, my AP English teacher, was the first educator to pull me aside and tell me, “Nicolette.
 You are one of my best and brightest students.
 You’re one of my best writers.
 Please do not drop out of my class because it’s getting hard.
 I know you are intelligent and gifted.
 I know that.
 I can tell somewhere along the line the system failed you.
 The system failed to teach you grammar.
-I want to help you, not insult you or your hurt.
-Please stay in my class.
+I want to help you, not insult you or hurt you.
+Please, stay in my class.
 I promise you will pass if you keep putting in the work.
-I can see you’re working hard at each paper you write, and you’re a great writer.
+I can see you’re working hard on each paper you write, and you’re a great writer.
 You have a natural voice.
 You need editing.”

 Art school wasn’t always kind to me.
 One of my writing professors was brutal and liked to point out my grammatical errors in front of the class, knowing I was dyslexic.
 Once I was mailing an envelope to my grandparents in Texas whose last name is Valadez—it contained writings of mine—and when I took it out of my bookbag.